bioinformatics-ua/dicoogle-learning-pack/_docs/webplugins.md

 - The whole plugin is represented as a class, and this is the module's default export.
 Typically, you do not have to touch this.
 - The constructor can be used to initialize certain parts of the plugin before any rendering takes place.
 It is not always needed.
-- The `render' method is the most important portion of the plugin: it is where new HTML elements are created and written to the web app's document.
+- The `render` method is the most important portion of the plugin: it is where new HTML elements are created and written to the web app's document.
 The example shows how this can be done with the standard [Document Object Model (DOM) Web API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 - In order to develop plugins safely, the elements should be attached as children to the `parent` element.

 Instead of creating a div, we will create a text box and a label to provide feedback to the user.